TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/README.md

 ## license

-This repository contains a variety of content; some developed by Donne Martin, and some from third-parties and a lot will be maintained by me.
+This repository contains a variety of content; some developed by Tarry Singh and some from third-parties and a lot will be maintained by me.
 The third-party content is distributed under the license provided by those parties.

 The content was originally developed by Donne Martin is distributed under the following license.
 I will be maintaining and revamping it by adding PyTorch, Torch/Lua, MXNET and much more:

-*I am providing code and resources in this repository to you under an open source license.
-Because this is my personal repository, the license you receive to my code and resources is from me and not my employer (Facebook).*
+*I am providing code and resources in this repository to you under an open source license.*

     Copyright 2017 Tarry Singh